christophevg/christophe.vg/makes/_posts/2016-12-01-Connected-Lightbulb.md

     title: "Connected Lightbulb version 3 - Short-cut"
 ---

 Not everything has to be all work and no play.
 Sometimes, we just play.
-My good friend [Anthony](http://anthony.liekens.net) sometimes hosts team building events.
+My good friend {% include external link="http://anthony.liekens.net" title="Anthony" %} sometimes hosts team building events.
 His current topic of choice is the Internet of Things.
 To illustrate the core idea of the IoT, he uses the case of the connected lightbulb.

 # Enter: The Internet of Things